| Family Helper > Site background

 By Robin Hilborn

 It all started with David, whom Katherin Jones adopted as a single mother in 1989.
 She brought him home from Peru to Toronto and in no time at all I became his father.
 Back then there was no good information about adoption for Canadians, so Katherin and I tried to fill the void by founding Adoption Helper magazine in September 1990.
 "Our magazine was born of necessity," Katherin said.
 "We started it because there just wasn't any comprehensive adoption information available."
-She edited Adoption Helper up to July 1996 and then I took over the reins, acting as both editor and publisher.
-(Adoption Helper is now called Family Helper.)
+She edited Adoption Helper (later, Family Helper) up to July 1996 and then I took over the reins, acting as both editor and publisher.

 ADOPTION HELPER MAGAZINE

 Adoption Helper started in September 1990 as a quarterly magazine, with articles on many subjects in domestic and international adoption, including first person experiences of Canadians who adopted in Canada and abroad.
 I changed the format in 1998 so that it became a mini-book -- each issue on a single topic, such as "Adopting from China", and "Health Issues in Intercountry Adoption".
 The latter was used by the Ontario ministry's Adoption Unit in Toronto in its seminars for social workers and agencies.

 "All About Domestic Adoption" covers both domestic public and domestic private adoption.
 International adoption is covered by "Canadian Guide to Intercountry Adoption".

 In 1995 Adoption Helper received an Ontario Adoption Award from the Adoption Council of Ontario, "in recognition of its outstanding contribution to the adoption community of Ontario."
 The magazine continued under its original title until 2003.